dylan7778/forge-deploy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get up and running, follow these simple steps:

 ### Prerequisites
 * This package works with Laravel 5+ and PHP 7+, and utilizes package auto-discovery.